-For the use of videos, films, and other instructional media other than those borrowed from the School, consider the following:
+For the use of videos, films, and other instructional media consider the following:

 - Capacity of the video, film, or instructional media to support the curriculum. - Capacity to reach the personal interest level and ability of students. - Importance of the subject matter. - Compliance with all copyright laws and regulations - Age appropriateness using Motion Picture Association of America guidelines where applicable and reviews from other recognized sources. - The "track record" of the video/film based on previous instructional use.